zachpino/digidevf17/week10/readme.md

 #### Brief 2 - The Highly Mobile Robot (Electronics and Kinetics Focus)
 Study how some specific natural entity moves, and through a combination of motors and other kinetic mechanisms alongside a complement of sensors, recreate that motion programmatically.

+After the motion is recreated, envision a set of applications for the developed kinetic articulation.

 > Deliverables
 >- Raspberry Pi-controlled robot prototype capable of moving autonomously through a recreation of its environment
 >- Commented Python code with links to all included modules
->- Project Documentation through a sequence of annotated photographs
+>- Project documentation through a sequence of annotated photographs
->- Storyboard of images demonstrating how the robot *sees*, *locates*, and potentially *retrieves* objects of interest
+>- Storyboard of images demonstrating how the robot *moves* around, *avoids* environmental obstacles, and *engages* objects of interest
->- A proposal document detailing how the motion as designed could be applied in a set of real-life commercial or exploratory applications
+>- A proposal document detailing how the motion as designed could be scoped and applied to a set of real-life commercial or exploratory applications
 >- Single layout, 18"x24", describing the project (doesn't need to be printed, should be legible when projected)

 -----